zitounoire/git-init-joachim/README.md

 # git-init-joachim
-simple challenge for co-workers to initat them to git
+simple challenge for co-workers to initiat them to git